Skip to main content

 • schedule: The job runs every minute, as specified by the cron notation * * * * *.

-• type: the manageOverrides job type is suitable for editing pair override settings, with low overhead.
+• type: The manageOverrides job type is suitable for editing pair override settings, with low overhead.

 Code Explanation and Adjustment Guide